-In Florida, the best interests of the child is the primary consideration for purposes of modifying parental responsibility.
+If you already have a parenting plan, whether by Final Judgment or agreement of the parties, you may seek to change the parenting plan if the child's needs require it; this is called modifying parental responsibility.
 As with parenting plans and time-sharing schedules, a determination of parental responsibility may not be modified without a showing of a substantial, material, and unanticipated change in circumstances and a determination that the modification (i.e., either suspending or terminating shared parental responsibility and granting one parent sole parental responsibility or vice-versa) is in the best interests of the child.
 Determination of the best interests of the child shall be made by evaluating all relevant factors set forth in Florida Statute §61.13 (3).

-If you believe that the child's other parent is acting in a way that is detrimental to the best interests of the child, you should seek modification of parental responsibility and should contact an experienced family law attorney to assist with preparing and filing the petition for modification of parental responsibility.
-Conversely, if you believe that your situation and behavior has changed such that you should now have shared parental responsibility, you should also contact an attorney to assist with preparing the petition.
+If you believe that the child's other parent is acting in a way that is detrimental to the best interests of the child, you should seek a modification of parental responsibility and should contact an experienced family law attorney to assist with preparing and filing the petition for modification of parental responsibility.
+Conversely, if you believe that your situation and behavior have changed such that you should now have shared parental responsibility, you should also contact an attorney to assist with preparing the petition.